Frequently Asked Questions (FAQ)¶

 def patch_your_model(model):

-# Add custom forward methods
+# Add custom forward methods, etc.

 pass

-# In apply.py
+# Register in apply.py

 from .your_model import patch_your_model